На русском языке

 Leonard Malinowski

-It is supposed that the vast majority of stars are cosmic scale nuclei in the process of cosmic scale (cs) beta decay.
+It is supposed that vast majority of stars are cosmic scale nuclei in the process of cosmic scale (cs) beta decay.
 The sum of electromagnetic and neutrino radiation emitted by a star over its life time is one cs-antineutrino.
 Our Solar System is may be a cs-neutron in the process of cs-beta decay.
-The iron/nickel cores of the planets are expected to form one cs-electron of mass 1.084 x 1027 kg.
-The Sun will be left with 2.1 x 1040 positive ions on its surface.
+The iron/nickel cores of planets are expected to form one cs-electron of mass 1.084 x 1027 kg.
+After decay the Sun will be left with 2.1 x 1040 positive ions on its surface.
 The 2.1 x 1040 ionized electrons will adhere to the cs-electron.
 The mass of mostly stable cosmic scale nuclei should range from 1 solar mass to 238 solar masses.

-According to Malinowski, the Big Bang Universe is fractally self-similar to a cosmic scale 500 Megaton Uranium 235 fission explosion.
-Spiral galaxies are self-similar to nuclear explosion particles forming and Elliptical galaxies are self-similar to drops of water in the nuclear cloud capturing many cs-neutrons.
+According to Malinowski, Big Bang Universe is fractally self-similar to a cosmic scale 500 Megaton Uranium 235 fission explosion.
+Spiral galaxies are self-similar to nuclear explosion particles forming and Elliptical galaxies are self-similar to drops of water in nuclear cloud capturing many cs-neutrons.

-With just two postulates, that the pre-solar system mass is the mass of a cosmic scale neutron and that a cosmic scale neutron is composed of 100% Hydrogen atoms, Scalativity can calculate the fractal chemical compositions and binding energies of all nuclei.
-It is fascinating that to obtain the mass of the very stable nuclei Iron 56 by this method, one must fuse all the quantum scale Hydrogen and quantum scale Helium available in 56 separate protons and neutrons completely to 100% qs-Iron 56.
+With just two postulates, that the pre-solar system mass is mass of a cosmic scale neutron and that a cosmic scale neutron is composed of 100% Hydrogen atoms, Scalativity can calculate fractal chemical compositions and binding energies of all nuclei.
+It is fascinating that to obtain mass of the very stable nuclei Iron 56 by this method, one must fuse all the quantum scale Hydrogen and quantum scale Helium available in 56 separate protons and neutrons completely to 100% qs-Iron 56.
 There are many other quantum scale - cosmic scale self-similarities identified at www.scalativity.com .

 José Díez Faixat

-Fitting his ‘periodic table’ of rhythms to the date of the appearance of matter –the Big Bang– and of organic life, he find that every single instant of the emergence of successive taxonomic degrees of human phylogeny is marked out with absolute precision: Kingdom: animal, Phylum: chordata, Class: mammal, Order: primate, Superfamily: hominoid, Family: hominid and Genus: homo.
+Fitting his ‘periodic table’ of rhythms to date of appearance of matter – Big Bang– and of organic life, he find that every single instant of emergence of successive taxonomic degrees of human phylogeny is marked out with absolute precision: Kingdom: animal, Phylum: chordata, Class: mammal, Order: primate, Superfamily: hominoid, Family: hominid and Genus: homo.
 The same then occurs with all the stages of maturation of our primitive ancestors: H. habilis, H. erectus, archaic H. sapiens, H. sapiens and H. sapiens sapiens.
-Once more, the precision of the hypothesis is repeated in the successive transformations that humanity has experienced in its more recent history: the Neolithic, Antiquity, the Middle Ages, the Modern Age and the emergent Postmodern Age.
+Once more, precision of the hypothesis is repeated in successive transformations that humanity has experienced in its more recent history: the Neolithic, Antiquity, the Middle Ages, the Modern Age and the emergent Postmodern Age.
 The ‘periodic table’ of rhythms may also provide the key to glimpse the successive phases yet to be deployed in the years to come in an ever-accelerating process that will eventually lead to a moment of infinite creativity –Omega– within a couple of centuries.

 Cosmology of Raël